Southampton-RSG-Training/dirac-intro-to-open-mp/_episodes/05-hybrid-parallelism.md

     - Understand the advantages of disadvantages of hybrid parallelism
     - Learn how to use OpenMP and MPI together
 keypoints:
+    -
 ---

-At this point in the lesson, we've gone over all of the basics you need to get out there and start writing parallel code using OpenMP!
+At this point in the lesson, we've introduced the basics you need to get out there and start writing parallel code using OpenMP!
 There is one thing still worth being brought to your attention, and that is *hybrid parallelism*.

 > ## The message passing interface
 >
->  We will assume you know a little bit about MPI.
+> In this episode, we will assume you have some knowledge about the Message Passing Interface (MPI) and that you have a
+> basic understand of how to paralleise code using MPI.
 >
 > If you're not sure, you can think of MPI as being like an OpenMP program where everything is in a
 > `pragma omp parallel` directive.